 Determination Ash Content

 The AOAC [5] technique was used to calculate the sample's ash content.
 An approximately 600C silica dish was heated, cooled in a desiccator, weighed, and recorded as (A).
 Each sample was weighed at two grams (2 g), placed on a silica dish, and then brought to the furnace (B).
 After inserting the dish, the furnace was allowed to heat up to roughly 5000C.
-The temperature was held constant until a whitish-grey color developed, signifying that all of the sample's organic material had been destroyed.
+The temperature was held constant until a whitish-grey color developed, signifying that all the sample's organic material had been destroyed.
 The dish was removed from the furnace, allowed to cool in a desiccator, and then weighed again before being recorded as (C).
 Ash content was determined as a percentage using:

 % Ash Content = C-AB-A X 100